 I started as an Associate Specialist at UC Berkeley in 2004 after I got my Ph.D. in 2003.
 My research is focused on ecosystem science for better understanding interactions between vegetation and climate variability and assessing the impacts of climate change on ecosystems.
 I am proud of being in my position for almost 15 years.
 This position allows me to do science that I love.
 Meanwhile, the experience also makes me realize that fair working conditions are essential for researchers.
 By joining the bargaining team, I hope to have a chance to help to build a work environment that is fair to all academic workers.

-I joined the UCLA research community in 2010 as a Postdoctoral Research Scholar, transitioned to the role of Project Scientist in 2016 and became an Assistant Researcher in 2018 in the Department of Pulmonary and Critical Care Medicine, David Geffen School of Medicine.
+I joined the UCLA research community in 2010 as a Postdoctoral Research Scholar and transitioned to the role of Project Scientist in 2016 in the Department of Pulmonary and Critical Care Medicine, David Geffen School of Medicine.
 My research focuses on various signaling process involved in maintaining lung stem cell homeostasis during injury and repair, regenerative medicine and lung cancer.
 Currently, I am working on deciphering the mechanisms of premalignant metastatic disease in non-small cell lung cancer.
 For my postdoctoral research work, I received the prestigious UCLA Vice Chancellor’s Award (Honorable Mention) in 2015 and was nominated for Paul Boyer’s award.
 I have been working to organize ARU / UAW 5810 since 2017 because I strongly believe that improving working conditions for ARs will increase the excellence of the UC system and the scientific culture of the nation.